 - I have had to give up working, speaking, teaching, etc.

 Dystonias often can be relieved by sensory tricks, perhaps at first glance making the patient or examiner believe the problem is psychologic.
 A better explanation is probably that some sensations cause an input to the brain that changes the impulses causing the spasms.
-While examining a patients throats, a physican will often hold the tongue and this may relieve the spasms.
+While examining a patient's throat, a physican will often hold the tongue and this may relieve the spasms.
 Spraying numbing medicine on the back of the throat can change the spasms temporarily.

 The mainstay of therapy starting in the late 1980s has become botulinum toxin injections into the muscles that are spasming.
-The injections are temporary causing a beneficial effect for about four months.
+The injections are temporary, causing a beneficial effect for about four months.
 Other treatments tried include cutting a nerve to the voice box and attaching another nerve, changing the shape of the voice box, and speech therapy.
-While each of these treatments have been successful in some, they have not been successful in others.
+While each of these treatments have been successful in some people, they have not been successful in others.
 Additionally, other physicians and scientists have not been able to consistently repeat the successes described by some.